emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-create-your-topic.md

 # Create your Topic

-In this microlearning we will focus on how you can create your topic based on what you have designed.
+In this microlearning, we will focus on how you can create your topic based on what you have designed.

 Should you have any questions, please contact academy@emagiz.com.